DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/create-row-cache.md

 # createRowCache

-A function that instantiates a default implementation of row cache.
-The cache is advised to be used in [lazy load mode](../guides/lazy-loading.md) to reduce the number of network requests.
+A function that instantiates the default implementation of row caching.
+We recommend that you use row caching in [lazy loading mode](../guides/lazy-loading.md) to reduce the number of network requests.

 ## Import